 As children return to school this January, the Department of Education have offered up new information on what the current coronavirus stance means for face-to-face learning.

 Are schools closing again due to Covid?

-Education Secretary Nadhim Zahawi has confirmed that schools in England will not close early and continue to remain open in January.
+Education Secretary Nadhim Zahawi, who has since been moved to the position of Chancellor, has confirmed that schools in England will not close early and continue to remain open in January.

 Taking to Twitter on January 2, 2022, the minister said that he was "looking forward to welcoming pupils back" to school and college during the first week of term.

 "I know we face challenges with the Omicron variant but as the Prime Minister and I have made clear, education is our number one priority," he wrote.

 The Education Secretary further re-affirmed his stance to keep schools open in a piece he wrote for the Sunday Telegraph.
 Here he stated that "there can be no excuse for our childen not learning face to face in the classroom where they want and need to be".
 Whilst additionally sharing his intentions that this year's school "exams will go ahead as planned".

 Despite his firm stance, Mr Zahawi accepts that increased Covid cases across England will impact education.
 And that in cases were children and staff are self-isolating - remote learning will be "necessary".

 He told headteachers that merging classes and teaching virtually can be an option for headteachers.
 Especially in the wake of staff shortages.
 However, the Department of Education has previously expressed that pupils being sent home due to covid should only be done as a "last resort".

 "COVID-19 continues to be a virus that we learn to live with and the imperative to reduce the disruption to children and young people’s education remains," they state.
 "Our priority is for you to deliver face-to-face, high-quality education to all pupils."